codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 1. Click the **Configuration** tab and switch to YAML view.
 1. Remove the annotation from the application's manifest.

-### Version and promotable properties for products
+### Configuring version and promotable properties for Products

-Promotion settings allow you to automate and customize the deployment of changes between different environments.
+Through Promotion Settings for Products, you can automate and customize the changes to promote between different environments.
 By defining precise promotion criteria, you can ensure that only the necessary changes are promoted, enhancing both accuracy and efficiency.

+Promotion Settings serve two primary functions for the applications in the being promoted:
+1. Defining the source for the application's release version
+1. Defining the changes to promote across multiple files in the application

 Benefits of configuring Promotion Settings